-A small island getaway, where time slows down to a standstill, that is only a hop, skip and jump from the bustle of Cancún.
+A small island getaway, where time slows down to a standstill, that is only a hop, skip and jump from the bustle of Cancún

 After several days of perfect weather we awoke to a cloudy and blustery morning, that threatened rain.
-It was not cold so we were still full of joy for the day ahead.
+It was not cold so we were still full of joy for a small island getaway, where time slows down to a standstill, that is only a hop, skip and jump from the bustle of Cancúnhe day ahead.
 Our destination was the small island of Isla Mujeres, a little over 10 miles off the Yucatan coast from Cancún.
 The Island itself is only four miles long and about 1/2 a mile wide – yes it is tiny but still is home to 12,000 people.

 When we arrived at the dock in Cancún to catch the 10:00 am boat to the island and the dockside bar was full of vacationers in various states of inebriation.
 Looking at the way the moored up catamarans were being tossed by the waves and the wind I wondered how they would be feeling on their journey across to the Isla Mujeres!
-Luckily, it is only an 18 minute ferry ride, so there was a chance they might be able to retain the contents of their stomachs for a short stretch of time.
+Luckily, it is only an 18-minute ferry ride, so there was a chance they might be able to retain the contents of their stomachs for a short stretch of time.

 Our destination was Punta Sur, an ecological park offering beaches, a lighthouse & large sculptures along a path that overlooks the ocean.
 The trip to Punta Sur was made all the more interesting by having to navigate the traffic en route, but after about 20 minutes we arrived.
-The first thing that struck us was the amazing color of the sea.
+The first thing that struck us was the amazing colour of the sea.
 It was a bright turquoise – I have never seen anything quite like it in all my travels to date.

 Punta Sur is a narrow piece of land that juts out into the Caribbean Sea.
-It is about half a mile from the lighthouse to the end point.
+It is about half a mile from the lighthouse to the endpoint.
 The wind was still gusting strongly, but the clouds had dispersed and the sun was beating down on the exposed headland.
-Along the trail there were a number of art installations.
+Along the trail, there were a number of art installations.
 Constructed of steel these statues have started to rust badly and in some cases had completely eroded away.
 At the tip of Punta Sur are the ruins of a small Mayan temple, which like steel statues, have been worn away by the elements on this exposed headland.
 But they have been there a lot longer!
-From the top of the headland there are stairs that take you down to a path that runs along the base of the cliffs just a few feet above the lapping waves of the surrounding sea.
-The path had collapsed in places, so it was not easy to use it to walk all the way around Punta Sur, unless you were inclined to do some impromptu scrambling over rocks,
+From the top of the headland, there are stairs that take you down to a path that runs along the base of the cliffs just a few feet above the lapping waves of the surrounding sea.
+The path had collapsed in places, so it was not easy to use it to walk all the way around Punta Sur unless you were inclined to do some impromptu scrambling over rocks,

-After around 30 minutes of exploring Punta Sur we were done.
+After around 30 minutes of exploring Punta Sur, we were done.
 Unless you wanted to spend time in the bar then that is about all the time you need.
 We mounted our trusty golf cart and headed back to town to grab some lunch before catching the ferry back to the mainland.